USPS OIG Audit Project: Postal Service’s Workplace Violence Prevention Program

 Continue reading

-USPS reminds employees of zero-tolerance policy
+USPS is committed to being a safe workplace, reminds employees of zero-tolerance policy for threats, violence

-March 29, 2024 The Postal Service is reminding employees that it has a zero-tolerance policy regarding workplace threats and violence.
+March 24, 2025 The Postal Service is reminding employees that it has a zero-tolerance policy regarding workplace threats and violence.
 The organization is committed to cultivating a positive and safe work environment that’s free of threats, intimidation, bullying and violence for all employees.
 To help fulfill this commitment, a threat assessment team is available to…

 Continue reading